Robert II of France: Chosen by the Lord

 The definition of royalty in the time of Robert II is difficult to appreciate nowadays.
 The king only has precedence over the princes of the Frankish kingdom.
 Some like Odo II of Blois (in 1023), although respect is in order, make it clear to him that they wish to govern as they please without his consent.
 A prince respects the sovereign but he does not feel his subordinate.
 At the same time, however, the king tends to impose himself as Primus inter pares, the first of the princes.
 Moreover, the texts dating from the first part of the 11th century largely evoke loyalty to the king from the princes.

 One day in 1027, a "rain of blood" fell on the Duchy of Aquitaine.
 The phenomenon worried enough contemporaries for William V of Aquitaine to explain it as a divine sign.
-The Duke then decides to send messengers to meet Robert II so that the latter asks the best scholars of his court for an explanation and advice.
+The Duke then decided to send messengers to meet Robert II so that the latter asks the best scholars of his court for an explanation and advice.
 Gauzlin, Abbot of Fleury and Archbishop of Bourges, and Fulbert of Chartres take the matter in hand.
 Gauzlin answers that "the blood always announces a misfortune which will befall the Church and the population, but that after will come divine mercy".
 As for Fulbert, better documented, he analyzes the old historiæ (the works which relate the past facts):

 Fulbert concludes from Gregory of Tours (Histoire des Francs, VII), that only the ungodly and fornicators "will die for eternity in their blood, if they have not amended themselves beforehand".
 Friend of Bishop Fulbert, William V of Aquitaine could have addressed him directly.
 Now, aware that Robert II is the Lord's chosen one, it is from him, responsible for the entire kingdom, that we must seek advice.
 He is in the best position to know the mysteries of the world and the will of God.
-In the 11th century, even the most powerful men respect the order established by God, that is to say to pray to his sovereign.
+In the 11th century, even the most powerful men respect the order established by God, that is to say to pray to his sovereign".